-- 1. Regulation 6 of the Accounts and Audit Regulations (England) 2015 requires Local Authorities to conduct a review at least once a year of the effectiveness of its system of internal control and publish a statement on internal control each year with the authority's financial statements. - 2.
-This report, which follows the format recommended by the Chartered Institute of Public Finance and Accountancy, sets out the review of internal control and assurance gathering process as required by the statute and accompanying guidance. - 3.
+- 1. Background Regulation 6 of the Accounts and Audit Regulations (England) 2015 requires Local Authorities to conduct a review at least once a year of the effectiveness of its system of internal control and publish a statement on internal control each year with the authority's financial statements. - This report, which follows the format recommended by the Chartered Institute of Public Finance and Accountancy, sets out the review of internal control and the assurance gathering process as required by the statute and accompanying guidance. - 3.
 In addition, Regulation 6 of the Regulations requires relevant bodies to conduct an annual review of the effectiveness of its system of internal audit and for a committee of the body to consider the findings.
-Proper practices in relation to internal audit for relevant bodies for the period up to 31 March 2014 may be found in the "Public Sector Internal Audit Standards 2013".
+Proper practices in relation to internal audit for relevant bodies may be found in the "Public Sector Internal Audit Standards".
 We are working with the Sussex Audit Group on a reciprocating basis to arrange a "peer" review of Internal Audit which must be completed by 31 March 2018.